 - Excellent performance.
 PCBs don’t have parts that can become loose, have failed connections, or short circuit.
 Additionally, their performance stays consistent regardless of movement, which is ideal for mobile devices, and they have low levels of electronic noise.

 Printed circuit boards are available in a wide range of designs and configurations.
-Six of the most commonly employed types include:
+Five of the most commonly employed types include:

 1. Single-Layer PCBs